USS Texas (BB-35): Inter-war period

 Following completion of her overhaul, Texas was designated the flagship of the United States Fleet and resumed duty along the eastern seaboard.
 She kept at that task until late 1927, when she did a brief tour of duty in the Pacific from late September-early December.
 In 1927, Texas set another first with the showing of "talking" pictures for crew entertainment.
 Near the end of the year, Texas returned to the Atlantic and resumed normal duty with the Scouting Fleet.
 In January 1928, she transported President Calvin Coolidge to Havana, Cuba, for the Pan-American Conference and then continued on via the Panama Canal and the west coast to maneuvers with the fleet near Hawaii.

 She returned to New York early in 1929 for her annual overhaul and had completed it by March when she began another brief tour of duty in the Pacific.
 She returned to the Atlantic in June and resumed normal duty with the Scouting Fleet.
-In April 1930, she took time from her operating schedule to escort Leviathan into New York when that ship carried the returning US delegation to the London Naval Conference.
+In April 1930, she took time from her operating schedule to escort Leviathan into New York when that ship carried the returning U.S. delegation to the London Naval Conference.
 In January 1931, she left the yard at New York as flagship of the United States Fleet and headed via the Panama Canal to San Diego, California, and then on to Los Angeles (port of San Pedro) which became her home port for the next six years and three months.
 There would be a temporary redeployment back to the Atlantic from April to October 1934.
 During this Pacific period, she served first as flagship for the entire Fleet and, later, as flagship for Battleship Division 1.

 In the summer of 1937, she once more was reassigned to the east coast, as the flagship of the Training Detachment, United States Fleet.
 Late in 1938 or early in 1939, the warship became flagship of the newly organized Atlantic Squadron, built around Battleship Division 5.
 Through both organizational assignments, her labors were directed primarily to training missions, Midshipman cruises, Naval Reserve drills, and training members of the Fleet Marine Force.
 Also in 1937, eight 1.1 in AA guns in two quadruple mounts were added to improve the light AA armament.
-In December 1938, Texas received for testing the first shipborne radar designed and made by a commercial company, RCA, for the US Navy, the 385 MHz CXZ.
+In December 1938, Texas received for testing the first shipborne radar designed and made by a commercial company, RCA, for the U.S. Navy, the 385 MHz CXZ.
 In 1941, Texas was one of fourteen ships to receive the RCA CXAM-1 radar.